A guide to Vodafone broadband

 We've got all of the information on the broadband speeds, packages and prices available from Vodafone.

 Vodafone offers a variety of broadband packages and plans, starting from just €25 per month.
-Many of Vodafone’s plans come with decent introductory discounts, and contracts for most plans are 18 months.
+Many of Vodafone’s plans come with decent introductory discounts, with a contract duration of 12 months on most plans.

 What packages are available from Vodafone?